Tag Archives: career

 Job Outlook and Salary

-The job outlook for a Certified Substance Abuse Counselor remains excellent across the USA.
-According to the U.S. Bureau of Labor Statistics (BLS), the growth rate for job opportunities in this profession may rise 31 per cent during 2012-2022.
-The average annual salary of an Addictions Counselors was $38,620 in 2013.
+The job outlook for a Cardiopulmonary Therapist remains excellent in USA.
+According to the U.S. Bureau of Labor Statistics (BLS), the growth rate for job opportunities in this profession may rise 36% from 2012 to 2022, higher than the average for all occupations.
+The average annual salary of a Cardiopulmonary Therapist was $79,860 in 2012.

 Educational Requirements